-NURSING PROGRAM ADMISSION CHECKLIST ☐ 1.
-Complete a Brookdale application. ☐ 2.
-Carefully review the Nursing Program Admission Packet. ☐ 3.
-Complete a Nursing Program application.
-Return the application to the Admissions office.
-All communication with the Admissions office should be addressed to: Beth Stryker Office of Admissions Brookdale Community College 765 Newman Springs Road Lincroft, New Jersey 07738 healthscienceadmissions@brookdalecc.edu 4.
-Complete the Brookdale Placement Assessments (may be waived if student has completed 24 college credits including college-level math and English composition with a grade of "C" or better from another college). ☐ 5.
-Have a college transcript sent to Admissions if you are transferring courses.
-Transcripts must be official and students wishing to have previous credits evaluated toward Brookdale degrees are responsible for having transcripts sent to the Admissions office and informing their Academic Advisor that they would like their transcripts evaluated. ☐ 6.
-Make an appointment with Counseling and Advising located in the second floor of the CAR Building.
+1. Complete a Brookdale application.
+2. Activate your MyBrookdale NETID at www.brookdalecc.edu .
+3. Carefully review the Nursing Program Admission Packet.
+4. Complete a Nursing Program online application.
+All communication with the Admissions office should be addressed to: Office of Admissions Brookdale Community College 765 Newman Springs Road Lincroft, New Jersey 07738 healthscienceadmissions@brookdalecc.edu 5.
+Complete the Brookdale Placement Assessments (may be waived if student has completed 24 college credits including college-level math and English composition with a grade of "C" or better from another college).
+6. Have a college transcript sent to Admissions if you are transferring courses.
+Transcripts must be official and students wishing to have previous credits evaluated toward Brookdale degrees are responsible for having transcripts sent to the Admissions office and informing their Academic Advisor that they would like their transcripts evaluated.
+7. Make an appointment with Counseling and Advising located in the second floor of the CAR Building.
 Questions about prerequisites and general education courses should be directed to your Student Success Coach/Academic Advisor.
-Call 732-224-2555 to make an appointment. ☐ 7.
-Complete all Foundational Studies courses as determined by the Placement Assessments. □ 8.
-Complete high school biology and chemistry or the equivalent college courses. ☐ 9.
-Take the Health Science entrance examination.
-When all Foundational Studies courses and high school biology and chemistry, or equivalent college courses, are complete and grades posted to your transcript, contact Beth Stryker at healthscienceadmissions@brookdalecc.edu to get a pass for the Health Science entrance examination.
-It is the student's responsibility to contact the Admissions office when all Foundational Studies courses and high school biology and chemistry, or equivalent college courses, are successfully completed. ☐ 10.
-Attend an Information Session.
+Call 732-224-2555 to make an appointment.
+8. Complete all Foundational Studies courses as determined by the Placement Assessments.
+9. Complete high school biology and chemistry or the equivalent college courses.
+10. Take the Health Science entrance examination.
+When all Foundational Studies courses and high school biology and chemistry, or equivalent college courses, are complete and grades posted to your transcript, contact healthscienceadmissions@brookdalecc.edu to get a pass for the Health Science entrance examination.
+It is the student's responsibility to contact the Admissions office when all Foundational Studies courses and high school biology and chemistry, or equivalent college courses, are successfully completed.
+11. Attend an Information Session.
 Once you have successfully completed the above steps you will be scheduled for an Information Session.
 Attendance at the Information Session is a mandatory step in the admission process.
-A student's name will not be placed on the waiting list until he or she attends an Information Session. ☐ 11.
-Complete a course as a Certified Nurse Aide (CNA), Certified Home Health Aide (CHHA), Patient Care Assistant (PCA) or Patient Care Technician (PCT) with a passing grade prior to starting the first nursing class.
+A student's name will not be placed on the waiting list until he or she attends an Information Session.
+12. Complete a course as a Certified Nurse Aide (CNA), Certified Home Health Aide (CHHA), Patient Care Assistant (PCA) or Patient Care Technician (PCT) with a passing grade prior to starting the first nursing class.
 Training must include the appropriate in-person clinical skills validation to meet the requirement.
 CNA requires clinical experience in a residential care facility or hospital, CHHA requires at least 70 hours of training including at least 12 hours of clinical experience and PCT/PCA requires clinical experience in a residential care facility or hospital.
 Licensure is not required.
 All other certifications require departmental approval.